angelf/escargot/README.markdown

 Distributed indexing
 =======
-If there is a large amount of data to be indexed you will need distributed indexing.
+You will need distributed indexing when there is a large amount of data to be indexed.
 In this indexing mode the task of creating an index is divided between a pool of workers that can be as large as  you need.
 Since ElasticSearch itself provides linear indexing scalability by adding nodes to the cluster, this means that you should, in principle, be able to make your indexing